 High levels of hemoglobin derivatives can lead to major health problems.
 The altered forms of hemoglobin do not allow oxygen to be moved properly through the body.
 This can lead to tissue death.

-- Values of 10 grams per deciliter (g/dL) cause bluish skin color due to lack of oxygen (cyanosis), but do not cause harmful effects most of the time.
+- Values of 10 grams per deciliter (g/dL) or 6.2 millimoles per liter (mmol/L) cause bluish skin color due to lack of oxygen (cyanosis), but do not cause harmful effects most of the time.

 Methemoglobin; Carboxyhemoglobin; Sulfhemoglobin

 Benz EJ, Ebert BL.
 Hemoglobin variants associated with hemolytic anemia, altered oxygen affinity, and methemoglobinemias.
 In: Hoffman R, Benz EJ, Silberstein LE, et al, eds.
 Hematology: Basic Principles and Practice.
 7th ed.
 Philadelphia, PA: Elsevier; 2018:chap 43.